News from University of Hawai‘i Press

 Voices from the Straw Mat: Toward an Ethnography of Korean Story Singing, by Chan E. Park (2003)

-Education Fever: Society, Politics, and the Pursuit of Schooling in South Korea, by Michael J. Seth (2002, out of print)
+Education Fever: Society, Politics, and the Pursuit of Schooling in South Korea, by Michael J. Seth (2002)

 Min Yong-hwan: A Political Biography, by Michael Finch (2002)